 DRAWN TO THE LIGHT

-On a 35-foot gallery wall with sculptures of the moon, Nagasawa will stencil hundreds of luna moths over the course of the exhibition, marking a visual memory which connects to emotional memory.
+On a 35-foot gallery wall with sculptures of the moon, Nagasawa stenciled hundreds of luna moths over the course of the exhibition, marking a visual memory which connects to emotional memory.
 The luna moth, a mythical symbol in many cultures, represents the inner spirit, intuition, awareness, and trust in ourselves.
 After 12 months in metamorphosis, the luna moth exists for less than 10 days as a winged adult and is rarely seen due to its nocturnal nature.
 Their short life span reminds us of our moments to live and love to the fullest.
-On the final day of the exhibition, Nagasawa will erase the moths as a symbolic act of release for all we have lost during Covid-19.
+On the final day of the exhibition, Nagasawa erased the moths as a symbolic act of release for all we have lost during Covid-19.

 The Drawn to the Light installation also references the 500-year tradition of Japan’s Obon, a summer festival to commemorate ancestors.
 On the last day of Obon, candle-lit lanterns are released into rivers to guide the spirits of ancestors back to the other world.
 Following this tradition, Nagasawa’s installation in the gallery is a two-month extension of the three-day Obon festival, which ends according to the lunar calendar on August 16th.
 The three light and sound environments capture the same spiritual qualities of the Bon-chochin, releasing many stories in remembrance of the spirit of precious lives lost.